rangle/airbender/README.md

 static assets) and a REST API that serves the data.

-See "client" for the front-end components and "server" for the server-side code, including the API definition.
+See "client" for the front-end components and "server" for the server-side code, including the API definitions.

+Airbender server is based on [Koast](https://github.com/rangle/koast).